Do you ever hear a buzzing or a ringing in your ears that is not a pesky bee or your cell phone?

 I put this site together to be a collective of individual voices, each telling their own tinnitus success stories in their own ways.

 Sign up the Free newsletter and get updated whenever a new success story is published.
 You also can learn to filter out the frustrating sound of tinnitus.
 It doesn't have to become a debilitating problem.
-It does however take effort and focus but I'm sure you'll agree that it's totally worth it.
+It does however take effort, focus, and persistence.

 The success stories are absolutely the best things I've seen on tinnitus in the seven weeks that I've had it.
 I'm going to read them again and again.
 Judy